-- Follow the rules of the road while riding bikes or scooters.
-Bikes and scooters must be walked on the tarmac and on the sidewalk by the bus-loading zone.
-Students must wear bicycle helmets. - Students must walk their bikes on the sidewalks and tarmac. - Skateboards, roller blades and roller skates are not allowed on school property. - Students must stay out of parking lots. - Walk at all times in school corridors. - Use playground equipment in a safe manner and obey supervisors. - Avoid games involving physical contact and rough housing. - No throwing rocks, snowballs and other dangerous items. - Students are not allowed to build snow forts. - No throwing balls and other objects onto the school roof or against the side of the school. - When students are ice-skating, skating/hockey helmets must be worn.
-These helmets must be CSA approved.
-Skiers must also wear helmets. - Students must stay out of the forest areas. - Under no circumstances should a child leave the grounds without permission. - During cold weather students waiting for rides home must wait inside the school.
+• Follow the rules of the road while riding bikes or scooters.
+Bikes and scooters must be walked on school property and on the sidewalk by the bus-loading zone.
+Students must wear helmets.

+- Students must stay out of parking lots. - Walk at all times in school corridors. - Use playground equipment in a safe manner and obey supervisors. - Avoid games involving physical contact and rough housing. - No throwing rocks, snowballs and other dangerous items. - No throwing balls and other objects onto the school roof or against the side of the school. - Students must stay out of the forest areas. - Under no circumstances should a child leave the grounds without permission.